Xevro/Xevro/README.md

 <h2>Hello, I'm Louis D'Hont</h2>
-<p>👋</span>&nbsp;Hello there!
+<p>👋</span>&nbsp;Hello!
 My name is Louis D'Hont.
-I'm a Student and software engineer from Belgium.
-At the moment I'm in my second year of Computer Science degree @<a href="https://www.odisee.be/en" target="_blank">Odisee</a>.
-I'm still learning lots of new technologies and skills everyday.
-On Github I try to show off some projects I worked on.</p>
+I am 20 years old and I live in Belgium.
+I am a passionate programmer, an electronics hobbyist and I'm a junior software & web developer.
+At the moment I'm in my second year of my Computer Science degree @<a href="https://www.odisee.be/en" target="_blank">Odisee</a>.
+I have been developing software since 2012, I learned myself developing software with an understanding of the basic principles of programming at low and high-end level coding.
+Checkout my company <a href="https://www.xevro.be" target="_blank">Xevro</a> where you can find my software creations.

 <h3>More about me...</h3>